express-rate-limit/express-rate-limit/README.md

     };

     /**
-     * This callback is called buy the underlying store when an answer to the
+     * This callback is called by the underlying store when an answer to the
      * increment is available.
      * @callback Store~incrCallback
      * @param {?object} err - The error from the underlying store, or null if no